kubernetes/enhancements/keps/sig-node/4589-image-pull-source-support/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
+* When the imagePullPolicy is set to "Always" and when there are more than one mirrors configured for that image, the kubelet queries the container image registry to resolve the name to an image digest.
+If the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image and in this case, it is possible that the image digest might have been pulled from different source but the imagePullSource would still be pointing to an existing pulled source.
+* If the image is pulled outside of Kubernetes ecosystem, the imageSource field won't be set in the Image status.
+Hence its not possible to find the pull source of that image.

 ### Risks and Mitigations